navid0308/A1Evo_MJ_Custom/README.md

 * Only .json files will be allowed when importing EQ filters
 * MJC version number will now be appended to the generated ady and the log file

+### Update 10/12/2025 PureEQ v2.0.0 Changelog -
+* Full UI support for configuring boost parameters
+* Sliders only apply to REW filtering
+* Full UI support for configuring custom filters per speaker
+* This is applied on top of the room correction
+* It works in both REW and Audyssey filtering mode
+* Upto 20 filters per channel - only 3 are visible initially but additional slots will unlock as they fill up
+* Import/Export function to easily save filters for future use
+* If filters contain channels not in the ady, they will be ignored during import
+* Users will be able to export the filters both before and after optimization

 ### Update 10/6/2025 PureEQ v1.5.4 changelog-
 * Look for "Customization start" in the script to find the areas for user modifications
 * Examples are provided in those customization sections